RickStrahl/wwMongoDb/README.md

 * **Marty Glynn**<br/>
 Marty was the original sponsor who requested the basic feature set for accessing MongoDb.

+* **John Harris - Unifier 2 Group**<br/>
+John offered early support and feedback for this project and as well as a sizable donation for the original development.

 * **Dan Martin - WeatherMaker**<br/>
 Dan and his company provided several of my billable hours dedicated to this project